clementcollin99/football-players-analysis/readme.md

 It contains +2500 rows and 124 columns.
 Each entry corresponds to a player.
 The first few columns are qualitative variables describing the player (its name, age, club, etc.) and the rest are "in-game" statistics (number of chances created, goals scored, assists, etc.).

-## First task : players clustering
+## 1st task : players clustering

 The aim was to form clusters of players with similar statistics.
 Due to the large number of variables, we performed a PCA and then a K-means clustering.

-## Second task : find the best team possible
+## 2nd task : find the best team possible

 The goal was to find the best possible team based on a series of criteria such as number of goals scored, number of passes completed, etc. while minimizing its market value.